MichaelKolby1/financial-forecasting-model-comparison/README.md

 ## Limitations

 This project is for educational and portfolio purposes only.
 Stock prediction is highly uncertain, and results depend on the selected ticker, date range, model settings, train/test split, and market conditions.
+Data from `yfinance` may be delayed, revised, incomplete, or unavailable for some symbols.
 This project is not financial advice or a trading recommendation tool.